PeeperLab/CopywriteR/README.md

 ## Changes and additions we are currently working on

+- [ ] Improve error message in plotCNA when CopywriteR analysis is missing for some samples
 - [ ] Address the NA in counting reads of vignette
 - [ ] Change plotCNA (double line in plots of RB1705)
 - [ ] Remove warning messages small bams _chr